 Analysis / Bias

 In review, The Herald News covers local news through original reporting by journalists and with minimal bias such as this: Pilgrim nuclear power plant workers prep for shutdown after 47 years.
 National News primarily is derived from the Associated Press as well as the Washington Post and other Gatehouse Media publications.
-Editorially, the paper tends to cover both sides without any evidence of extremism, however more op-eds tend to slightly favor the left.
+Editorially, the paper tends to cover both sides without any evidence of extremism, however, more op-eds tend to slightly favor the left.
 The paper has not recently endorsed Presidential candidates.
-In general, The Herald News reports news with minimal bias and editorials are reasonable balanced.
+In general, The Herald News reports news with minimal bias, and editorials are reasonably balanced.